otnd/node.js-exercises/README.md

-# Develhope - Node.js Exercises
+# Develhope - Node.js Exercises Part - 1

 ### After the download you need to execute command "npm install"

-### For executing file you need to execute "node filename.js or filename.mjs"
+### For executing file you need to execute "node filename.js //or in some cases//>> filename.mjs"

 ## Create a sum script